 more harm than good.
 Meantime, many large, high-profile

 coach training schools are still teaching simplistic models of

 coaching that employ re-labeled, old performance counseling

-Because coaching is still in the early
+Because coaching is still

 stages of its development, there is no agreed-upon, all-embracing

 model of the coaching process and practice.
 That said, in the last